 The employee’s summary of the year’s accomplishments is an important source of input to the assessment.
-At the end of May, employees are asked to prepare a self-assessment to share with their manager.
+In March, employees are asked to prepare a self-assessment to share with their manager in April.

 By reviewing and documenting how they have used their skills, how their work contributed to the larger organization, and the areas of growth and challenge, the employee prepares to actively engage with their manager in the performance review conversation.